skylargale/sea-ice-downscaling/README.md

   per_member=False`: when `per_member=True` (auto-set by `run_pipeline` whenever the
-  output directory is a MESACLIP run), the "Stochastic UNet Mean" row is computed as each ensemble member scored against truth, then averaged, rather than the smoother ensemble-mean prediction scored against truth -- MESACLIP's saved truth is a single CESM1 realization, not a deterministic target, so the naive ensemble-mean comparison understates real error (Jensen's inequality). `Spread/Error` is deliberately unchanged by this, since it's already single-truth-aware by design.
+  output directory is a MESACLIP run), the "Stochastic UNet Mean" row is computed as each ensemble member scored against truth, then averaged, rather than the smoother ensemble-mean prediction scored against truth, MESACLIP's saved truth is a single CESM1 realization, not a deterministic target, so the naive ensemble-mean comparison understates real error (Jensen's inequality). `Spread/Error` is deliberately unchanged by this, since it's already single-truth-aware by design.
 Also gained